liya28/AIOStuBu/README.md

 ## Design Patterns
 This project utilizes one or more design patterns to provide a seamless and robust software architecture.
-### Model-View-Controller Pattern
+### Model-View-Controller (MVC) Pattern
-JavaFX enforces the MVC Pattern
+Because the project utilizes the Layered Architecture and because JavaFX projects are structured such that it enforces such patterns, it is imperative to point out that the app, indeed, follows the MVC pattern.
 ### Singleton Pattern
 Classes that implements IService use the Singleton pattern.
 ### Observer Pattern
-Pomodoro in Core uses observer/listener pattern
+Pomodoro in Core uses observer/listener pattern.

 ## User Data/File Handling